Call us now

 2. Reform the planning system to boost housing delivery and make home ownership more affordable.

 Help to Buy owners currently face difficulties and uncertainty if they want a mortgage with a term of more than 25 years.
-It is hoped that the change will give people the choice to spread their borrowing over a longer period and thereby reduce their monthly mortgage payments.
-However, there is a concern that it could lead to increased prices and cost more in the long term.
+The change should allow people to spread their borrowing over a longer period, reducing their monthly mortgage payments.

 The new shared ownership model is designed to: